John Ross (Cherokee chief): Childhood and education

-Anglo Mixed blood background of the Cherokee Moses
+Bicultural Background of John Ross

-Ross's life resembled prominent Anglo-Halfbreeds in the northern United States and Canada.
+Ross's life was not unlike those of other bicultural people in the northern United States and Canada.
+Many Cherokee people intermarried with Scottish traders during the eighteenth century.
 Scots and English fur traders in North America were typically men of social status and financial standing who married high-ranking Native American women.
 Both sides believed these were strategic alliances, helping both the Native Americans and the traders.
 They educated their children in bi-cultural and multilingual environments.
-The mixed-race children often married and rose to positions of stature in society, both in political and economic terms.
+The bicultural children often married and rose to positions of stature in society, both in political and economic terms.

 Family life

 John Ross survived two wives and had several children.
 He married the widow Elizabeth "Quatie" (Brown) Henley (1791–1839) in 1812 or 1813.
 She was a Cherokee, born in 1791 and had one child from her marriage.
 Her late husband, Robert Henley, may have died during the War of 1812.
 Quatie Ross died in 1839 in Arkansas on the Trail of Tears as discussed below.
 She was survived by their children James McDonald Ross (1814–1864), William Allen Ross (1817–1891), Jane Ross Meigs-Nave (1821–1894), Silas Dean Ross (1829–1872) and George Washington Ross (1830–1870).

 John Ross remarried in 1844, to Mary Stapler (1826–1865), whom he survived by less than a year.
 Their surviving children were Annie Brian Ross Dobson (1845–1876) and John Ross Jr. (1847–1905).